DK-Kim4312/mini-browser/README.md

 # mini-browser

-A simple web crawler currently for wikipedia.
+A browser with web crawler currently for wikipedia.

 ## How to use
  1. Clone the repository from GitHub